How to Document Business Processes Like a Pro

 But Adi’s advice doesn’t stop there.

 Over two decades in the industry means she’s got more than a few pro tips up her sleeve.
-Here are some of the more nuanced tactics Adi shared with us to help take your process documentation to the ace level.
+Here are some of the more nuanced tactics Adi shared with us on how to write procedures and take your process documentation to the ace level.

 ✅ If you run on EOS®, make process a rock.